SiliconLabs/bluetooth_applications/bluetooth_continuous_glucose_monitoring/README.md

 ### Application Operation ###

-This application has two roles:

-1. A CGM sensor
-2. A collector, which is typically a smartphone or tablet.

-After the application is initialized, the collector scans for the CGM sensor device with the advertising name: "silabs-cgm" and connects to it.
+After the application is initialized, the collector (typically a smartphone or tablet) scans for the CGM sensor device with the advertising name: "silabs-CGM" and connects to it.
 Once the connection is established, the collector configures the CGM Specific Ops Control Point characteristic to set CGM-specific functionality and settings on the sensor device, such as the CGM Communication Interval or sending a calibration value to the device.

 After configuration, the collector uses the Record Access Control Point characteristic to enable functions such as counting records, transmitting records, and clearing records based on filter criteria.
 The filter criteria in the Operand field are defined by the service that references this characteristic, and they specify the format of a record (which may be comprised of one or more characteristics) and the sequence of transferred records.